osoftware/spedn/docs/index.rst

 * It is purely-functional - free of side effects, the common source of bugs
 * It has a familiar C-like syntax

-Spedn is an experimental tool.
+..
+Warning:: Spedn is an experimental tool.
 It is not recommended to be used on mainnet yet.

 .. toctree::
    :maxdepth: 1